 Although Geelong has never appeared on any tourism advertising for Australia, local residents seem to have a strange affection for their home town, which is reflected in their obscene love of the Cats.
 They seem to have that small town mentality that sees life in a fishbowl as a great thing, and the big smokes like Melbourne as being a production line of grim and unhappy people.

 Perhaps the small town mentality explains why Geelong fans are arguably the most positive of all Victorian clubs.
 Although this results in hero worship (even of ugly players) reaching unrealistic proportions, it also breeds the kind of eccentricity and creative flair that is shackled at critical clubs that demand accountability to tried and true methods.
 At Geelong, players have the confidence to showcase their individuality without fear that fans will turn on them.
-As a consequence, Geelong has produced some of the great individual players and feats alike.
+As a consequence, Geelong has produced some of the great individual players and feats alike as well as a club that consistently plays finals despite AFL equalisation polices being design to constrain it.
 Furthermore, the club has drafted good players that other clubs would reject on for being too ugly.

 Cameron Ling - A face that only Geelong supporters could love